Adding New Fields can break Existing Visualforce Pages

-Here is the error in one of the possible form for “Name” field
+Here is the error in one of the possible forms for “Name” field:

 Unknown property ‘VisualforceArrayList.Name’